How much does a wedding photographer cost in 2024

 “A professional photographer will make everything so much easier for everyone involved in the wedding.
 If I know a couple has hired a photographer I trust, I will cut them a deal, because it is going to be less work for me.”

 Besides your spouse, photographs are all you get to keep from your wedding day.
-Please, don’t be one of the many couples I talk with every year who went cheap on the photographer and regrets it.
+Please, don’t be one of the many couples I talk with every year who went cheap on the photographer and regret it.